 Long-Term Implementation of the Poznan Strategic Program

-At the 16th session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC), the parties requested the GEF to consider the long-term implementation of the strategic program.
-(Decision 2/CP.14 of the COP to the UNFCCC) The GEF Secretariat has established the following elements to further scale up investment in Environmental Science and Technology (ESTs) in developing countries and to enhance technology transfer activities under the Convention.
+The GEF Secretariat has established and implemented the following five elements to further scale up investment in Environmental Science and Technology in developing countries and to enhance technology transfer activities under the UNFCCC Convention.